 Visit this PA gambling expansion revenue page for a full breakdown to date.

-The Pennsylvania Gaming Control Board (PGCB) oversees all aspects of the industry.
+The Pennsylvania Gaming Control Board (PGCB) oversees and enforces all aspects of the industry.

 Pennsylvania took multiple looks at online gambling, and gaming in general for years leading into the 2017 session.
 A bill finally made it to the finish line that fall, when H 271 became law.
 Passage bought to a close five years of discussion on the topic.

-Other than iGaming, the law also legalizes and/or regulates a number of other gaming formats, including:
+Other than iGaming, the law also legalized and/or regulated a number of other gaming formats, including:

 For a time, it looked like Pennsylvania was a slam dunk to legalize online gambling in 2016.
 Those hopes were dashed when the Senate failed to reach a consensus before the last scheduled session day.

 After a strong but ultimately fruitless push in 2015, the latest legislative effort started off with more of a whimper than a bang.
 It wasn’t until late May that the wheels began turning.
 That’s when the House of Representatives considered two gaming reform amendments.
 This amendments, if passed, would become part of a separate gaming bill, HB 1925.